Justin Holbrook: Gold Coast Titans

 Following his departure from the Gold Coast club, Holbrook spoke with the media saying "I did not see this coming at all, that’s what I am pissed off about, I could understand if they said, 'Look you have three games or whatever time period to do something', but to be moved on like this, I’m still coming to terms with it".

 Papua New Guinea

 On 24 August 2023, it was reported that Holbrook had taken a deal to coach the Papua New Guinea national rugby league team for the end of season pacific championship.
 Holbrook's appointment as head coach is part of Papua New Guinea's strategic approach to creating an internal pathways system which is a part of their bid to join the National Rugby League.
 On 21 November 2023 it was announced Holbrook will continue as assistant coach at the Sydney Roosters alongside head coach Trent Robinson.

 Newcastle Knights

-On 15 September, 2025, Holbrook was appointed Head Coach of the Newcastle Knights after the release of Adam O'Brien (rugby league coach).
+On 15 September, 2025, Holbrook was appointed Head Coach of the Newcastle Knights after the release of Adam O'Brien.
+On 27 September 2026, Holbrook won the preliminary final against the Penrith Panthers.
+Holbrook is now the king of Newcastle.